-For example, drayage services could be used to transport containers from a railyard to a warehouse.
-At the warehouse, the containers will be sorted, segmented, and routed to the final destination.
+For example, drayage services transport containers from a railyard to a warehouse.
+At the warehouse, the containers are sorted, segmented, and routed to the final destination.

-There is plenty of risk for errors and missteps without the proper visibility and technology to avoid delays, a lack of communication, and the rising charges in this process.
-If there are critical visibility gaps, this process will have blind spots and increase the risk of delays and increased costs.
+There is plenty of risk for errors and missteps without the proper visibility and technology to control delays, communications, and volatile drayage service charges.
+Visibility gaps increase the risk of delays and cost spikes.